imrankhan17/imrankhan17.github.io/pages/Exploring WhatsApp chats with Python.md

 ### Parsing the data

-The text file is a time-ordered list of events that occur within the chat mostly made up of text messages but also multimedia messages, addition and removal of group participants etc.  Each line is a single message and is in the following format:
+The text file is a time-ordered list of events that occurs within the chat mostly made up of text messages but also multimedia messages, addition and removal of group participants etc.  Each line is a single message and is in the following format:

 `date, time - sender: message`

 We can use Python to parse the text file into a tabular format suitable for analysis.
-The task here is to extract the three components for each line - timestamp, sender and message.
-The first challenge was to use regular expressions to account for messages that have at more than one line break.
+The task here is to extract the three components from each line - timestamp, sender and message.
+The first challenge was to use regular expressions to account for messages that have more than one line break.
 The full function that returns the Pandas dataframe is as below.
 The data is from one particular group chat going back 2 years.

 ```python
 import pandas as pd